Five countries call on China to stop undermining rights of people of Hong Kong | Business

 Five countries call on China to stop undermining rights of people of Hong Kong

-A group of five countries led by the United States on Wednesday called on China to stop undermining the rights of the people of Hong Kong to elect their representatives.
+A group of five countries led by the US has called on China to stop undermining the rights of the people of Hong Kong to elect their representatives, asserting that Beijing's action appeared to be a part of a concerted campaign to silence all critical voices in the global financial hub.
 The other countries include Australia, Canada, New Zealand and the United Kingdom.

+In a joint statement, the foreign ministers of these five countries reiterated on Wednesday their serious concern regarding China's imposition of new rules to disqualify elected legislators in Hong Kong.
+Following the imposition of the National Security Law and postponement of September's Legislative Council elections, this decision further undermines Hong Kong’s high degree of autonomy and rights and freedoms, they said.

 - READ MORE ON: